 - Nick Nobilo, who founded the New Zealand wine company Nobilo Wines, was born on the island of Korcula.

 - Anthony (Ante) Maglica, born in 1930, is the inventor of the Maglite torches and flashlights.
 Although he was born in New York, his family returned to the island of Zlarin (a small island near Sibenik) which is where he grew up.
 He returned to the U.S. in 1950 and set up his business (Mag Instrument Inc) in 1975.

-- Split-born George Mateljan, who now resides in the U.S., is a renowned food expert and author of a number of popular cookery books, including The World’s Heathiest Foods.
+- Split-born George Mateljan, who now resides in the U.S., is a renowned food expert.
+He is the author of a number of popular cookery books, including The World’s Healthiest Foods.
 Read up on his advice on the fascinating website The World’s Healthiest Foods.

-- Famous Venetian explorer Marco Polo (1254 – 1324) was thought to have been born on the island of Korcula (although there is little concrete proof to support this – or to show where he was actually born), which was part of the Venetian Empire at that time.
+- Famous Venetian explorer Marco Polo (1254 – 1324) was thought to have been born on the island of Korcula.
+(There is little concrete proof to support this – or to show where he was actually born).
+Korcula was part of the Venetian Empire at that time.
 Nevertheless, he is celebrated on the island and you can see his supposed house of birth there.

 - The Tadich Grill restaurant in San Francisco is thought to be the oldest restaurant in California, having opened in 1849.
 However, it was in 1887 that the restaurant was purchased by John Tadich, who was from Stari Grad on the island of Hvar, and who gave it its name.
 It is still a fabulous seafood restaurant to this day – if you are ever in the city, make sure you pay it a visit!